tpscash/tpscash.github.io/_posts/2016-04-22-git-branching.md

 Let's take an example:

     $ git add REAME.md FAQ.md LICENSE
-    $ git commit -m "The intial commit of my project"
+    $ git commit -m "The initial commit of my project"

 After running `git commit`, Git checksums each subdirectory and stores those tree objects in the Git repository.
 Now your Git repository has 5 objects: one blob for each of your 3 files, one tree that lists the contents of the directory and specifies which file names are stored as which blob, and one commit with the pointer to that root tree and all the commit metadata.